sam4food/sam4food.github.io/projects/wordFreq.md

   - Java
   - GitHub
   - Eclipse
-summary: "A program that finds the top 10 most frequently used words."
+summary: "A program that finds the top 10 most frequently used words in a file."
 ---

 <img class="img-fluid" src="../img/wordFreq/outputlul.png">